How to Become a Paralegal: Career and Salary Information

 Data from the Bureau of Labor Statistics as of May 2018.3

 A paralegal, or legal assistant, is a person in a legal profession who performs certain tasks that would normally be performed by an attorney, should a paralegal not be present.
-These include investigating facts related to a case, interviewing clients and witnesses, drafting legal documents, and performing legal research.
+These include investigating facts related to a case, interviewing clients and witnesses, drafting legal documents, and performing legal research more here.
 Paralegals cannot give legal advice and always work under the supervision of an attorney and are essential to the legal profession, as they assist attorneys in most aspects of case research and preparation.

 The terms “paralegal” and “legal assistant” used to be interchangeable, but that is slowly beginning to change within the industry.
 Legal assistants now refer to more secretarial roles, while paralegals perform more duties directly related to the law.